NoelTautges/GraphicsAdder/README.md

 5.)
 Drag the files from `OuterWilds_Data_replacement` to `OuterWilds_Data` and hit replace

 6.)
-Right click on Outer Wilds in Steam > Properties > Add `-force-glcore -force-gfx-without-build` to Launch Options
+Right click on Outer Wilds in Steam > Properties > Add `-force-glcore` to Launch Options

 7.)
 Launch Outer Wilds from Steam as usual and see the beauty (?) of a world without proper lighting effects, most of the in-game GUI, and a spaceship with all the RGB lights Slate could afford from Hearthian Fry's Electronics!